 Elevating communication: SPJIMR’s PGPDM

 SPJIMR’s Post-Graduate Programme in Development Management (PGPDM) recognises that effective communication is vital to every social development sector organisation’s success.
-The curriculum embeds communication training from the first term:
+The curriculum embeds communication training from the first term.
+The course Communication Skills provides the necessary tools for its participants to become confident communicators who focus on meaning while nonverbally communicating purpose and commitment.
+The modules in the course include nonverbal communication, storytelling, presentation skills, public speaking and written communication.

 Register your interest in this programme